Customs Bonds in Canada: The Complete Guide

 Premium (What You Actually Pay)

-The premium — your actual out-of-pocket cost — is typically 0.5% to 1.5% of the bond amount per year.
-Exact rates depend on the surety carrier and your business’s financial profile.
+The premium — your actual out-of-pocket cost — varies by provider and your business’s financial profile.

 Example Calculations